 What is the biggest risk in delaying AI adoption?
 The primary risk is competitive: as AI deployment becomes universal, the advantage shifts from deployers versus non-deployers to excellent deployers versus average deployers.

 How should I interpret the cost-per-ticket benchmark for my business?
 Use your current average handling time and blended hourly rate to calculate your actual cost per ticket, then apply the 45% blended cost reduction as a conservative projection for AI deployment impact.
+Our Chatloop case study on AI automation ROI for SMBs shows how this calculation plays out in a real deployment.

 See where your business stands.
 Start your Chatloop free trial and benchmark your automation rate against the 2026 median.